shuup/shuup-guide/source/customers-and-users.rst

    .. image:: customers-and-users/select-user.png

-3. Click the `Actions` button on the user admin toolbar, and select `Change Password` from the dropdown menu.
+3. Click the `Actions` button on the user admin toolbar and select `Change Password` from the dropdown menu.

    .. image:: customers-and-users/change-password.png